Splendrillia runcinata

 Splendrillia runcinata is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

-The length of the shell attains 9 mm, its diameter 3.2 mm.
+The length of the shell attains 9 mm, its diameter is 3.2 mm.
+It is a non-broadcast spawner without a trocophore stage.

 Distribution

-This marine species is endemic to New Zealand and occurs off the Chatham Islands.
+This marine species is endemic to New Zealand and occurs off the Chatham Islands at 196-340 m.